OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 When available, add links to required feature documents.
 Use "N/A" to mark particular documents which are not required by the feature.

 - Externally raised requests for enhancements:
-  - [Aha](https://cloud-platform.ideas.aha.io/): Link to the Aha RFE idea (also add a link to this issue in the Aha idea)
+  - [Aha](https://cloud-platform.ideas.aha.io/): Link to the Aha idea (also add a link to this issue in the Aha idea)
-    - Owner adds label `Aha idea`
+    - Feature owner adds label `Aha idea`
-  - [OL Feature Request](https://github.com/OpenLiberty/open-liberty/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=): Link to the OL GH issue (also add a link to this issue in the Feature Request GH issue)
+  - [Open Liberty Feature Request](https://github.com/OpenLiberty/open-liberty/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=): Link to the OL GH issue (also add a link to this issue in the Feature Request GH issue)
-    - Owner adds label `Feature request`
+    - Feature owner adds label `Requested feature`
 - UFO: Link to [Upcoming Feature Overview](https://ibm.box.com/v/UFO-Template) document
   - [Upload the feature UFO to Box](https://ibm.ent.box.com/folder/52716090328) and set the link to be publicly accessible, with a long expiration (10 years)
     - Click "Share" > select "People with link" > click "Link Settings" > under "Link Expiration" select "Disable Shared Link on" > set an expiration date ~10 years into the future